kmcnaught/OptikeyCoder/README.md

 - Specific keyboard for VS Code, including lockable shortcut bar, snippets, navigation and more
 - Colour styling of keyboard to help find symbols

+## How to use our keyboards/settings
+The full deployment relies on setting up a few different resources:

+### Keyboards
+In `Resources\Keyboards` you will find the current XML keyboards.
+Set this as your starting folder in (Right click ->) Management Console -> Visuals -> Startup Keyboard and "Folder containing dynamic keyboards"

+### VS Code key bindings & snippets.
+Several keys are hooked up to bespoke key bindings.
+You can find our keybindings in `Resources\shared-settings\keybindings.json`

+The snippets references are in the `snippets` subfolder.

+For these settings you can either copy-paste into your own respective files (e.g. `Configure User Snippets` and find the corresponding file) or you can set up a [symbolic link(https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/mklink) via windows command line to the appropriate location in %APPDATA%\Code\User

 ## Main VS Code keyboard interface
 ![Screenshot of Optikey Coder with main VS Code keyboard loaded](https://user-images.githubusercontent.com/12151404/219380689-17925bfa-0005-44d5-907c-651d08702dc9.PNG)